 The detection of Uropeltis ellioti was largely confined to the monsoon season, indicating a seasonal influence on prey availability.
 Increased soil moisture during this period likely facilitates the movement of fossorial fauna closer to the surface, enhancing their vulnerability to predation.
 Similar seasonal dietary shifts have been documented in sloth bears, where food selection closely follows resource availability (Bargali et al., 2004).
 The inclusion of crabs further supports the opportunistic nature of feeding, highlighting the ability to exploit both terrestrial and semi-aquatic resources when accessible.

-The absence of prior records of shield-tailed snakes in sloth bear diet across available literature emphasizes the ecological significance of this finding.
+The absence of prior records highlights the ecological significance of this finding.
 It expands the known trophic niche of the species and suggests that their ecological interactions may extend into below-ground faunal communities.

 Overall, the dietary pattern observed in this study demonstrates that sloth bears are highly adaptable, opportunistic feeders.
 Their reliance on a wide range of food resources, including insects, plant material, and occasional vertebrates, is likely a key factor enabling survival in the resource-variable conditions of dry deciduous forests such as those in the Amrabad Tiger Reserve.